bshroats5/Monopoly/README.md

 The second question is the inverse of the first question.
 What is the worst property to invest in during the game?
 My assumption had always been it was the Brown color set but again wanted a data driven decision to confirm my belief.

 The third question was if I am unavailable then what color sets should I go after or to try and collect to give my self the best chance to win.

+# Virtual Enviroment

+What is a Virtual Environment?
+A virtual environment is a self-contained Python environment that isolates your project from the system-wide Python installation.
+It allows you to manage dependencies, install packages, and avoid conflicts between different projects.

+Creating a Virtual Environment Using venv (Python 3.3+):
+1. Open your terminal or command prompt.
+2. Navigate to the directory where you want to create your virtual environment.
+3. Run the following command:
+  python -m venv myenv
+  Replace myenv with your desired environment name.

+Activating the Virtual Environment:
+On Windows:
+myenv\Scripts\activate

+On macOS/Linux:
+source myenv/bin/activate

+Deactivating the Virtual Environment: Simply run: deactivate

+Benefits of Using Virtual Environments:
+Isolation: Your project won’t interfere with the system Python or other virtual environments.
+Multiple Python Versions: Easily create environments for different Python versions.
+No Admin Privileges Needed: Install packages without admin rights.
+Replicability: Share your environment setup with other developers.

 # Results